Those wanting to capitalise on the benefits of digital signage will have to consider whether they require a high brightness screen.

 What is a high brightness screen?

 A normal TV exposed to this level of brightness would be near impossible to see, which would severely diminish the effectiveness of your digital signage content.
 A quick way to visualise this is to take a laptop outside and have the screen in direct sunlight.
 As you will see, the laptop screen will now act almost like a mirror due to the glare from the sunlight.
-The reason for a normal TV or laptop screen being unable to perform in this environment is down to its total candela.
+The reason for a normal TV or laptop screen being unable to perform in this environment is down to its total candela or nits.
 Candela (cd/m²) is the unit used to measure the brightness of a source of light.
 Your household TV screen will measure between 200-300 cd/m², as it designed to be used indoors.
-High brightness screens range from 1000-2500 cd/m², more than twice as bright as your regular TV screen.
+A High brightness TV or screen will range from 1000-2500 cd/m², more than twice as bright as your regular TV screen.
 With this level of candela, the content being displayed is clearly visible so you can rest assured that passersby are able to see what is present on the screen.

 The second, perhaps less obvious factor to consider is how close the screen will be to your window.
 Ideally, you want as little space between your screen and your window, as this will minimise the amount of glare in front of the screen.